-The Combined Radar-Radiometer Algorithm (CMB) L2 V05 product includes precipitation estimates over the broader, NS (Ku+GMI) swath as well as estimates over the narrower, MS (Ku+Ka+GMI) swath.
-The input of the CMB L2 algorithm is derived from DPR L2 and GMI L1 products.
-In particular, the CMB L2 algorithm depends upon inputs from the DPR L2 Preparation Module, Classification Module, Surface Reference Technique Module, and the Vertical Structure Module.
-From GMI L1, the CMB L2 algorithm utilizes the intercalibrated brightness temperature observations.
+The COmbined Radar-Radiometer Algorithm (CORRA) L2 V06 product includes precipitation estimates over the broader, NS (Ku+GMI) swath as well as estimates over the narrower, MS (Ku+Ka+GMI) swath.
+The input of the GPM CORRA L2 algorithm is derived from DPR L2 and GMI L1 products.
+In particular, the GPM L2 algorithm depends upon inputs from the DPR L2 Preparation Module, Classification Module, Surface Reference Technique Module, and the Vertical Structure Module.
+From GMI L1, the GPM L2 algorithm utilizes the intercalibrated brightness temperature observations.
+CORRA output was recently extended to include TRMM combined products that are derived from a combination of precipitation radar (PR) and TRMM microwave imager (TMI) data, using the same estimation method that is applied to GPM.
+These L2 products are designated TRMM CORRA V08, and only NS mode (Ku+TMI) estimates are available, since no Ka band radar data are available from TRMM.

-During the early GPM mission (prior to June 2014) many tests and modifications of the DPR performance were carried out, and these had an impact on not only DPR products but also the CMB L2 estimates that depend on them.
-Therefore, CMB L2 precipitation estimates from the early mission should be used with caution.
+During the early GPM mission (prior to June 2014) many tests and modifications of the DPR performance were carried out, and these had an impact on not only DPR products but also the GPM CORRA L2 estimates that depend on them.
+Therefore, GPM CORRA L2 precipitation estimates from the early mission should be used with caution.
 A listing of the orbits impacted by these tests and modifications can be obtained from the GPM Radar Team.

 Mainlobe and sidelobe clutter contamination of DPR reflectivities is reduced using radar beam reshaping and statistical corrections.
 The combination of these applications reduces clutter successfully over most surfaces, but there are still "exceptional" regions where clutter signatures are still evident.
 Also, ice-covered land surfaces produce Ku-band radar surface cross-sections at nadir view that sometime exceed the upper limit of the radar receiver range.
 Estimates of Ku-band path-integrated attenuation from the Surface Reference Technique Module are possibly biased in these regions.
-Since radar reflectivities and path-integrated attenuations are utilized by the CMB L2 algorithm, precipitation estimates in these "exceptional" regions should be used with caution.
+Since radar reflectivities and path-integrated attenuations are utilized by the CORRA L2 algorithm, precipitation estimates in these "exceptional" regions should be used with caution.

-The current CMB L2 algorithm uses the Ku-band radar reflectivities from the Preparation Module to detect either liquid- or ice-phase precipitation.
-The lowest detectable reflectivity for DPR at Ku band is ~13 dBZ, and so light snow or very light rainfall may not be detected and quantified by the algorithm.
+The current GPM CORRA L2 algorithm uses the Ku-band radar reflectivities from the Preparation Module to detect either liquid- or ice-phase precipitation.
+The lowest detectable reflectivity for DPR at Ku band is $\sim$ 13 dBZ, and so light snow or very light rainfall may not be detected and quantified by the algorithm.
+The TRMM PR radar has a minimum detectable signal of $\sim$ 18 dBZ, and so even more light snow and rainfall may not be quantified by TRMM CORRA V08.